Note: Offers mentioned in this article are no longer available.

-Sharon decided, smartly, to not ask how we should sent it back to the bank via the chat session.
+Sharon decided, smartly, to not ask how we should send it back to the bank via the chat session.
 Instead, she reached out to Citi on Twitter at @AskCiti.
 A quick response to a tweet on how to dispose of the card led to a DM saying they needed a phone call in order to send a mailer to dispose of the card.
-Sharon replied and within a few hours we received a call from Citi’s social media team finalizing the details.
+Sharon replied and within a few hours, we received a call from Citi’s social media team finalizing the details.
 At least one area of Citi has their act together.
-It’s been a week and no mailer…yet.
-But I’m hopeful we’ll get it shortly.

 Should this have been that difficult?
 Could there be a link on the Citi Prestige page for you to request a mailer online?
 Am I being difficult?

-I had Sharon apply for the Citi Hilton Reserve card before it was closed to new applicants this summer.
-After reaching the minimum spending we received the vouchers for the two free weekend nights.
+I had Sharon apply for the Citi Hilton Reserve card before it was closed to new applicants.
+After reaching the minimum spending we received the vouchers for the two free weekend nights, which we ended up using at the Casa Marina in Key West.
 The Citi Hilton card was being discontinued, so I had her call to cancel the card before it was transferred to the Hilton Ascend AMEX.

 You could imagine my surprise when I saw this arrive in the mail:

-American Express sent her a new Ascend AMEX Hilton card on an cancelled account. after chatting with several other people in the same situation, I was referred to a page on the AMEX site with this information:
+American Express sent a new Ascend AMEX Hilton card on a canceled account.
+After chatting with several other people in the same situation, I was referred to a page on the AMEX site with this information: